 Afonydd Cymru was formed in 2008 as an umbrella organisation to represent member river trusts across Wales with Natural Resources Wales and Welsh Government.
 On the 30th January 2012 we received charitable status (no. 1145675).

-AC represents the trusts with Natural Resources Wales and welsh government but above all, is the champion of Wales’ thirty-three rivers, and the many lakes and smaller watercourses.
+We also champion Wales’s thirty-three rivers, its many lakes and smaller watercourses.
 Their environment, fish and fisheries and the wide range of diverse species depend on clean water and unspoilt habitats.

 Our objective is to:

 - Restore all Welsh rivers to good ecological status.